dnck/dnck.github.io/_posts/2019-04-13-postgres-python-api.md

 Here's are some commands you might find useful for dealing with PostgreSQL and interacting with it via the python api psycopg2:

 ## PostgreSQL
-**Installation of postgresql on ubuntu / linux with & python bindings:**
+**Installation of postgresql on ubuntu / linux with python bindings:**

 ```
 apt-get install postgresql-10
 pip install psycopg2-binary
 ```

-** Configure postgresql for linux-like distributions including macos:**
+**Configure postgresql for linux-like distributions including macos:**
 * login to the default postgres username with ```sudo su - postgres```, then enter ```psql```

 On MacOSX, you need to export the the bin directory of the psql command when you log in to postgres user.
 You can find this in the pg installation notes.
 I do this every time I login to the postgres user with ```export PATH=/Library/PostgreSQL/11/bin:$PATH```